Contacts

 • If your passport doesn't have an official exit stamp from your departing country.

-• If you carry two passports, and the one you present at the Malaysian border doesn't contain the exit stamp from your departing country.
+• If you have two passports, and the one you provide at the Malaysian border doesn't contain the exit stamp from your departing country.

 The required documents include: